interledgerjs/moneyd/README.md

 To mark channels for closing, run:

 ```
-moneyd cleanup
+moneyd xrp:cleanup
 ```

 Select the channels you'd like to close with `<space>` and then hit `<enter>`.
-If you run `moneyd info` you'll see that the channels now have expiries set.
+If you run `moneyd xrp:info` you'll see that the channels now have expiries set.

 Expect it to take an hour for the channel to be ready for closing; this gives the counterparty a chance to submit their best claim.